-Master of Arts

-Environmental Design

-Construction Management

-Master of International Planning Studies

-International Planning Studies

-Master of Urban and Regional Planning

-Urban and Regional Planning
+- Master of Arts Environmental Design Master of Science - Construction Management - Master of International Planning Studies International Planning Studies - Master of Urban and Regional Planning Urban and Regional Planning

 Planning, Design and Construction

 The Master of International Planning Studies degree program with a major in international planning studies and the Master of Urban and Regional Planning degree program with a major in urban and regional planning are offered through the College of Social Science.
 For information about those programs, refer to the statement on the School of Planning, Design, and Construction in the College of Social Science section of this catalog.